 Speaking of dignified: this bust of Athena, the Goddess of philosophy and wisdom, was missing its nose–like many other ancient pieces–but was still magnificent.
 Her helmet reminded me of the ape army from Tim Burton’s 2001 Planet of the Apes movie.

 Here is the piece that made my day: I was able to take a close-up picture of Antinous, the lover of the Spanish-born Roman Emperor Hadrian.
 He drowned in the Nile, was then deified by the Egyptian priests, and the emperor built him a holy city on the banks of the Nile.
 The emperor promoted the cult everywhere, and commissioned so many busts and sculptures of his likeness, that Antinous became one of the best preserved faces from antiquity.

 The above bust is in the Egyptian style, with Antinous merged into the deity of Osiris.
 Below is another bust of Antinous, this one fully Greek as an ephebe, or youth.
 The hairstyle is typical of Antinous busts.

-Trivia: Antinous makes an appearance towards the final scenes of Neil Gaiman’s brilliant novel American Gods, fighting on the side of the old gods with an entourage of leather men.
+Trivia: Antinous makes an appearance towards the final scenes of Neil Gaiman’s brilliant novel American Gods: A Novel, fighting on the side of the old gods with an entourage of leather men.
 Neil Gaiman is one of the most brilliant fantasy writers of our generation.
 He’s responsible for the Lucifer Morningstar character that inspired the TV series Lucifer, for the Sandman mythos, and many other novels and stories.
 Throughout his work, we see time and again a depiction of the existential state of contemporary, urban American society juxtaposed with ancient mythical characters, which produces an interesting interaction.
 It has always seemed to me that Gaiman is seeking to use old myths to re-enchant the modern post-Christian world, which has lost so much of its meaning and myth.